The Ultimutt Labrador Handbook

 Health Conditions Labrador can be prone to

 Like any breed of dog, there are conditions that Labradors can be prone to.
 The first one is obvious: obesity.
-Most Labradors lack a gene called Proopiomelanocortin (POMC) which serves to regulate their appetites.
+Many labradors suffer from a defect in a gene regulating appetite, leading to over-eating and weight gain..
 Therefore, a Labrador will become overweight given half an opportunity.
 Sensible feeding and plentiful exercise will negate this issue.
 Keeping Labradors within the weight ranges as indicated below is important to avoid putting additional strain on the joints.
-Hip and elbow dysplasia (where the hip joint doesn’t develop properly, leading to arthritis) will be more of an issue with overweight Labradors.
-Another common infection for Labradors is in their ears (as they’re so gorgeous and droopy!) so it’s good to be aware of, should they try itching them.
+Hip and elbow dysplasia (where the joints and supporting soft tissues don't properly align, leading to increased wear and arthritis over time) will be more of an issue with overweight Labradors.
+Another common problem for Labradors is ear issues (as they’re so gorgeous and droopy!) so it’s good to be be on the look out for signs of a problem, like scratching, shaking the head, or smelly, waxy discharge.

 Labrador exercise